The Best Menstrual Cup for Effortless, Leak-Free Periods

 Casco Cup Offers Up 12 Hours of Use

-Most women are shocked when we tell them how long you can use this menstrual cup for up to 12 hours.
+Are are some menstrual cup pros and cons?
+Most women are shocked when we tell them how long you can use this one for up to 12 hours.
 Yes, that's 6 hours more than a tampon.
 For that reason, Casco Cup is amazing for running marathons, sleeping in on the weekends, or getting through a hectic travel day -- all without worrying about your period.

 Casco Cup is the best menstrual cup because it was designed by athletes who not only wanted long-lasting protection, but we didn't want to feel a thing.
 Many Casco Cup devotees love the ability to play their sport or complete their workout routine (including swimming) with the leak-resistant security of our amazing cup.